marnieb12/World-db-Databases-and-SQL-Project/README.md

 - **Explored Global Trends**: From cities with tiny populations to countries with high life expectancy, the dataset offered fascinating insights.
 - **Built Strong Queries**: Improved my SQL skills with tasks involving `GROUP BY`, `HAVING`, `JOINS`, and subqueries.
-- **Mapped Relationships**: Designed an EER diagram to visualize how tables (like country, city, and language) interact.
+- **Mapped Relationships**: Designed an EER diagram to visualize how tables (like country, city, and language) interact and identified their foreign and primary keys.

 ---